 - Shocks must be steel body and only one steel body shock per wheel.
-Only shocks with a racer list price of one hundred twenty five dollars ($125.00) or less is allowed.
+Only shocks with a racer list price of one hundred forty dollars ($140.00) or less is allowed.
 Any shock utilized must be as manufactured and may be subject to testing by Tech at any time.

 - Coil-over suspensions must use coil-over conversion kit.

 - No aluminum, titanium or fiberglass suspension or rear end parts.

 - Rear frame may be altered to accept leaf, coil spring or coil-over.
 Any coil spring must be at least four and one half (4½) inches outside diameter.

 - The rear center link may be a solid link or mounted in rubber bushings.

 - No hydraulic, ratchet or electric weight jacks anywhere in or on the car.